52nd Academy Awards

-The 52nd Academy Awards ceremony, organized by the Academy of Motion Picture Arts and Sciences (AMPAS), honored films released in 1979 and took place on April 14, 1980, at the Dorothy Chandler Pavilion in Los Angeles beginning at 6:00 p.m.
+The 52nd Academy Awards ceremony, organized by the Academy of Motion Picture Arts and Sciences (AMPAS), honored films released in 1979 and took place on April 14, 1980, at the Dorothy Chandler Pavilion in Los Angeles, beginning at 6:00 p.m.
 PST / 9:00 p.m.
 EST. During the ceremony, AMPAS presented Academy Awards (commonly referred to as Oscars) in 22 categories.
 The ceremony, televised in the United States by ABC, was produced by Howard W. Koch and directed by Marty Pasetta.
 Comedian and talk show host Johnny Carson hosted the show for the second consecutive year.
 Three days earlier, in a ceremony held at The Beverly Hilton in Beverly Hills, California, on April 11, the Academy Scientific and Technical Awards were presented by hosts Cloris Leachman and William Shatner.

 Kramer vs. Kramer won five awards, including Best Picture, Best Director for Robert Benton, Best Actor for Dustin Hoffman, and Best Supporting Actress for Meryl Streep.
 Sally Field received Best Actress honors for Norma Rae, and Melvyn Douglas won Best Supporting Actor for Being There.
-The telecast received a mixed reception with critics praising Carson's hosting performance but criticising the pacing and predictability of the ceremony.
-It garnered 49 million viewers in the United States which was a 6% increase on the previous year.
+The telecast received a mixed reception, with critics praising Carson's hosting performance but criticising the pacing and predictability of the ceremony.
+It garnered 49 million viewers in the United States, which was a 6% increase from the previous year.

 Winners and nominees

 The nominees for the 52nd Academy Awards were announced on February 25, 1980, by Academy president Fay Kanin and actors Ed Asner and Yvette Mimieux.
-All That Jazz and Kramer vs. Kramer tied for the most nominations with nine each.
+All That Jazz and Kramer vs. Kramer tied for the most nominations, with nine each.
 The winners were announced at the awards ceremony on April 14.
 At age eight, Best Supporting Actor nominee Justin Henry became the youngest person nominated for an Oscar.